Books

 - Buy author-signed, personalized copy from publisher:

-Also by Elena Maria Vidal:
+Also New from Elena Maria Vidal:

 Madame Royale — The Sequel to Trianon: A Novel of Royal France